kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 10. The grunt-shell plugin runs another task that executes a bash command that deletes "_deploy" from my project folder.

-I'm being bombastic when outline my deployment sequence like this but am doing so to prove a point.
+I'm being bombastic when outlining my deployment sequence like this but am doing so to prove a point.
 The combination all the above-mentioned Grunt tasks allowed me to craft a powerful, lightweight, highly-customizable IDE that not only lets me work efficiently but made the entire development process FUN!

 <a name="post-launch-tasks"></a>
 ### Post-Launch Tasks